 All video content should offer closed captioning and transcripts for the hard of hearing.
 Websites with slideshows should have photos with alt text and be navigable from the keyboard.
 Don’t forget to check unique widgets like drag-and-drops for accessibility.

-Enable use of resizable text
+Enable the use of resizable text

 Users with visual impairments find it helpful to be able to resize text.
 So if your site does not support this feature, users trying to resize font size may end up breaking your design or find it difficult to interact on the site.